 What NOT to Do: Chlorine Bleach Risks

-While chlorine bleach (sodium hypochlorite) will whiten loofahs quickly, it comes with significant downsides that make it unsuitable for natural loofah care.
+While chlorine bleach will whiten loofahs quickly, it comes with significant downsides that make it unsuitable for natural loofah care.

-- Defeats the purpose: If you grew loofahs to avoid commercial chemicals, bleach contradicts that goal
+- Defeats the purpose: If you grew loofahs to avoid chemicals, bleach contradicts that goal

 Bleaching Method Comparison